 - Have a valid Social Security Card

-If you meet the above requirements, 160 Driving Academy is here and ready to help you prepare for your CDL test at one of our many campuses across the Midwest.
+If you meet the above requirements, 160 Driving Academy is here and ready to help you prepare for your CDL test at one of our many campuses across the USA.
 If you are over 21 and have had no felonies, DUIs, or drug arrests in over 10 years, a commercial trucking company will likely offer you full tuition reimbursement upon graduation.
 Read on to learn more!

 Preparing for A CDL Test

 160 will prepare you for the written and driving portions of your truck driving test with the following training:

 - 120 Hours Behind the Wheel, Driving on Local and Interstate Roads